ihashirjadoon/AI_Attendance_Manager/README.md

 # AI Attendance Manager

+> ⚠️ **Important Note about the Demonstration Video**
+> The video was recorded in one continuous Zoom session.
+After the first part (ending at **4:15**), I stepped away to bring in students for the recognition demonstration, assuming the recording was paused.
+However, Zoom continued recording during this idle period.
+> For convenience, please use the guide below:
+> - **0:00 – 4:15** → Project introduction and walkthrough
+> - **4:15 – 16:25** → Idle section (can be skipped)
+> - **16:25 – 17:45** → Main face recognition demonstration
+>
+> We recommend skipping directly to **16:25** to see the core functionality in action.

 AI Attendance Manager is a face-recognition-based attendance system built with **Streamlit**, **OpenCV**, and **DeepFace**.
 It allows you to register students, recognize faces in real-time, and automatically log attendance.

+**Developed by MSG Strickers for Techwiz 6**

+---

 **Developed by MSG Strickers for Techwiz 6**